nextflow-io/nextflow/docs/azure.md

 }
 ```

 The above example defines the configuration for two node pools.
 The first will provision 10 compute nodes of type `Standard_D2_v2`, the second 5 nodes of type `Standard_E2_v3`.
-See the {ref}`Azure configuration <config-azure>` section for the complete list of available configuration options.
+See the [Azure configuration ](config-azure) section for the complete list of available configuration options.

-:::{warning}
+:::warning
 The pool name can only contain alphanumeric, hyphen and underscore characters.
 :::

-:::{warning}
+:::warning
 If the pool name includes a hyphen, make sure to wrap it with single quotes.
 For example:

 ```groovy